RobiNN1/PF/infusions/videos/README.md

 **Audio files are not supported**

-If need Permalinks, video searching or RSS Feeds, upload all the relevant files from `additional_files` to the appropriate folder.
+If need you Latest videos panel or RSS Feeds, upload all the relevant files from `additional_files` to the appropriate folder.

 E.g. `additional_files/infusions/latest_videos_panel/` upload to `root/infusions/latest_videos_panel/`